bicobus/lilith-throne-documentation/_sources/outfits.rst.txt

 Accepted values can be found in the files present in the :ltgithub:`src/com/lilithsthrone/utils/colours` diretory.

-The optional ``singleColour`` attribute, when set to ``true``, means that this group will always return the same, randomly chosen colour from its list.

 Preceding ``presetColourGroups`` can be used, but not succeeding ones. (i.e.
 ``presetColourGroup3`` could not be used in ``presetColourGroup2``.)